code-distortion/fluent-dotenv/README.md

 ### Putenv() and getenv()

-The `putenv(…)` and `getenv(…)` functions are not thread-safe which may cause issues in a multi-threaded environment.
+The `putenv(…)` and `getenv(…)` functions are not thread-safe, which may cause issues in a multi-threaded environment.
 For this reason this functionality is not included in this package.
 You can read discussion about this [here](https://github.com/vlucas/phpdotenv/issues/76) and [here](https://github.com/symfony/symfony/discussions/49928).

-> ***NOTE:*** symfony/dotenv [added an option to turn off the use of putenv()](https://github.com/symfony/dotenv/commit/e1f27138406a700c01d4e05e861226bb0c28b83a#diff-b73348fec7eb6dfdb482d959a985979c5bead6091837e488319d75983556f5e7R74-L74) in version 5.1.0.
-FluentDotEnv uses this.
-In earlier versions, it uses putenv() without a way to turn it off.
+> ***NOTE:*** If you're using symfony/dotenv, you may want to consider using version 5.1.0 or higher…
 >
-> FluentDotEnv hides this away, leaving your environment variables the same as they were before loading. ***But***, it means that environment variables are changed temporarily during the `->load()` process.
+> symfony/dotenv [added an option to turn off the use of putenv()](https://github.com/symfony/dotenv/commit/e1f27138406a700c01d4e05e861226bb0c28b83a#diff-b73348fec7eb6dfdb482d959a985979c5bead6091837e488319d75983556f5e7R74-L74) in version 5.1.0.
+FluentDotEnv uses this to make sure the environment variables don't get changed.
+However, in earlier versions putenv() is used without a way to turn it off.
 >
-> If you're using symfony/dotenv, you may want to consider using version 5.1.0 or higher.
+> FluentDotEnv hides this away, leaving your environment variables the same as they were before loading. ***But***, it means that environment variables are changed temporarily during the `->load()` process.